 The very last thing you want is to spend weeks, if not months trudging through an NCLEX review course only to discover that it hasn’t prepared you properly for the exam.
 So you’ll want to make sure that the NCLEX review course you choose is designed in accordance with the most recent NCSBN test plan for the NCLEX-RN or NCLEX-PN exam.

 In English: it teaches you what you can expect to be tested on in the NCLEX today.
 Avoid old, stuffy courses that change little over the years and refuse to keep up with the times.
+This is especially important considering the recent introduction of Next Generation NCLEX, the new line of exam questioning, by the NCSBN!

 Tip 4: The best NCLEX-RN review courses explain the content well and in an engaging fashion